geraldo-netto/legome/README.md

 The original image
 ![Original image](example/input.jpg)

-Will be transformed into this, now it's your turn to order some bricks and build up the image! :)
+Will be transformed into this
 ![Transformed image](example/output.jpg)

+now it's your turn to order some bricks and build up the image! :)

 ## TODO